juliano-fg/topopt-fwi/README.md

 # TopOptFWI

-Full Waveform Inversion (FWI) appoach based on Topology Optimization (TO) for the salt reconstruction problem.
+Full Waveform Inversion (FWI) approach based on Topology Optimization (TO) for the salt reconstruction problem.

 ## Problem Description